The equivalence between Feynman transform and Verdier duality: Preliminaries

-satisfying associativity with respect to the composition in the category of stable graphs, cf and equivariancy with $S_n$ action via relabelling the half-edges.
-In particular, a \emph{cyclic operad} is a modular operad $\mathcal{P}$ with $\mathcal{P}(g,n) = 0$ for $n$ $\ge$ $1$. \end{definition} \begin{remark} This definition of modular operad is from Barannikov(\cite{b}) which is certainly equivalent to the definition in the original work of {Ginzburg} and Kapranov (\cite{gk}).
-We use this definition here because it is very natural for our purpose and will greatly simplify the proof. \end{remark} Let $I$ be a finite set, we extend the composition maps to stable graphs $G$ with legs marked by $I$.
+satisfying associativity with respect to the compositions in the category of stable graphs and equivariance with respect to the $S_n$ actions of relabelling the legs.
+In particular, a \emph{cyclic operad} $P$ such that $P(n) = 0$ for $n\le 1$ can be regarded as a modular operad $\mathcal{\tilde{P}}$ with $\mathcal{\tilde{P}}(0,n)=\mathcal{P}(n-1), \mathcal{\tilde{P}}(g,n) = 0$ for $g$ $\ge$ $1$. \end{definition} \begin{remark} This definition of modular operad is from Barannikov(\cite{b}), which is equivalent to the definition in the original work of {Ginzburg} and Kapranov (\cite{gk}).
+We adopt this definition because it is more natural for the purpose of the paper and will simplify the proofs. \end{remark} Let $I$ be a finite set, similarly we can extend the definition of composition maps to stable graphs $G$ with legs marked by $I$:

-due to $S_n$ equivariance, the map does not depend on the choice of bijection of $I$ with $\{1,2,\ldots,n\}$.
+Due to $S_n$ equivariance, the composition maps do not depend on the choice of bijection between $I$ and $\{1,2,\ldots,n\}$.

-In \cite{gk3} a notion of cocycle was introduced to "twist" the modular operads.
-This is used to allow the definition of something similar to orientations(but not the same) associated with modular operads, and in the similar spirit the sheaf associated with a twisted modular operad corresponds to Kontsevich's graph complex(\cite{ko}).